gridai/grid-docs/examples/nlp/text-classification.md

 ## Step 1: Create Datastore

 It is fastest to upload zipped datasets from the Web UI.
+Grid supports the following formats of zipped files: .zip, .tar or tar.gz

 ```text
 https://pl-flash-data.s3.amazonaws.com/imdb.zip